Get Answers For Frequently Asked Questions

 3. Smog test if the vehicle is over 4 years old.

-A. When ownership of the vehicle is in more than one name, the "Or, And, And/Or" box on the title application determines which signatures will be required to sell the vehicle or for other actions.
+A. When ownership of the vehicle is in more than one name, the "Or, And, and" box on the title application determines which signatures will be required to sell the vehicle or for other actions.

 "OR" Legal Status

 This ownership is a joint tenancy, with an expressed intent that either of the owners has full authority to transfer ownership of the vehicle, license plates, and fees or to record loan information.
 The owners' names will appear on the title as in this example: JOHN DOE OR JOE ROSS.

 To transfer ownership of the vehicle, license plates, and fees, or to record loan information, the signature of either party will be accepted.
 Both signatures are not required.
 If this legal status is chosen, all owners involved must sign in the Legal Status section.

 "AND" Legal Status

 This ownership is a tenancy in common.
 The owners' names will appear on the title as in this example: JOHN DOE AND JOE ROSS.

 To transfer ownership of the vehicle, license plates, and fees or to record loan information, the signatures of both parties will be required.
 In the event of the death of either party, the interest of the deceased party must be handled by probate action or by completing a Non-probate Affidavit.

 "And/OR" Legal Status